cmu-phil/tetrad/README.md

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
 Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA), if you are interested in Java coding.

+## Documentation

+If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
+Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
+If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

 ## Tetrad GUI Application

 To download the current jar for launching the Tetrad GUI, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-gui/7.2.2/tetrad-gui-7.2.2-launch.jar).
 Please delete any old ones you're not using.